 The McLeod Center will be home to Panther men's and women's basketball and volleyball, and the performance site for Panther wrestling.
 It also will be a versatile venue for community and regional events, including concerts, exhibitions, school events and sports camps and competitions.

-The McLeod Center fundraising efforts reached the $18 million goal in December 2003.
+The McLeod Center fundraising effort reached its $18 million goal in December 2003.
 Fundraising will continue to meet increased construction costs, and to include features that will help make the arena a premier facility for the university and community.
-These include a kitchen/catering area, light/sound grid, finished Panther hospitality suite and hall of fame connector.
+These include a kitchen/catering area, light/sound grid, Panther hospitality suite and hall of fame connector.
 Construction of the center is part of the $100 million 'Students First' campaign to support scholarships, academic programs and facilities.
 The campaign continues through June 2005.